HarshPanchal18/Jumping-Lines/README.md

 _`How to Use:`_

-1. **Install the plugin:** [Download](https://plugins.jetbrains.com/plugin/22878-jumping-lines) and install the plugin from the JetBrains plugin repository or load it from the IDE settings dialog.
+1. **Install the plugin:** [Download](https://plugins.jetbrains.com/plugin/22878-jumping-lines) and install the plugin from the JetBrains plugin repository or search from `Settings -> Plugins` in IDE.
-2. **Configure the plugin:** Open the IDE settings dialog and navigate to the "Jumping Lines" section to configure the number of lines to jump forward and backward.
+2. **Configure the plugin:** Open the IDE settings dialog and navigate to the `Jumping Lines` or `Other Settings` section to configure the number of lines to jump forward and backward.
 3. **Start navigating:** Use the shortcut keys <kbd>Ctrl+Shift+Period</kbd> or <kbd>Ctrl+Shift+Comma</kbd> to jump lines forward or backward.
 Use the shortcut keys <kbd>Alt+Shift+Period</kbd> or <kbd>Alt+Shift+Comma</kbd> to jump lines